sympy/sympy/doc/src/install.rst

 Anaconda
 ========

-`Anaconda <http://continuum.io/downloads>`_ is a free Python a free Python distribution from Continuum Analytics that includes SymPy, Matplotlib, IPython, NumPy, and many more useful packages for scientific computing.
+`Anaconda <http://continuum.io/downloads>`_ is a free Python distribution from Continuum Analytics that includes SymPy, Matplotlib, IPython, NumPy, and many more useful packages for scientific computing.
 This is recommended because many nice features of SymPy are only enabled when certain libraries are installed.
 For example, without Matplotlib, only simple text-based plotting is enabled.
 With the IPython notebook or qtconsole, you can get nicer `\LaTeX` printing by running ``init_printing()``.

 If you already have Anaconda and want to update SymPy to the latest version, use::